DIY Fishbowl Snow Globe Tutorial

 • Place your fishbowl on the base.

-• Make sure you clean your fishbowl first.
+• Make sure you clean your fishbowl thoroughly by removing dust or fingerprints.

-• Then put some salt in it.
-Once you are satisfied with the amount of salt i.e. snow in your bowl, stop.
+• Then add some salt in it.
+Once you are satisfied with the amount of salt i.e. snow in your bowl, its time to decorate.

-• Now for the fun part.
-Put your decorative items inside the globe.
+• Arrange your mini figurines, trees or scene elements inside the globe.
 Play around with them, till you are satisfied with the look!

 DIY-fish-bowl-snow-globe

 We love having it in our home.
-My kindergartner loves switching it on at night.
+My kids love switching it on at night.
 It looks cute and festive.
 Have fun making your own fish bowl snow globe.

 Make-fishbowl-snow-globe